soonaverse/soonaverse-lib/README.md

 Soonaverse library to interact with Soonaverse platform.

-Primarely to read data from Soonaverase.
-Eventually we will provide web component integrated into web3 that can be embeeded on another sites.
+At this stage it only supports reading or streaming data from Soonaverase.
+Eventually we will provide web components that can be embeded on another sites.

 ## Getting Started